-- 1. Sexual Assault (Clery Act): Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent. - 2.
+- Sexual Assault (Clery Act): Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent. - 2.
 Rape (Clery Act): The penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
 This offense includes the rape of both males and females. - 3.
-Rape (Massachusetts General Laws3): Sexual intercourse or unnatural sexual intercourse by a person with another person who is compelled to submit by force and against his will or by threat of bodily injury, or sexual intercourse or unnatural sexual intercourse with a child under sixteen years of age. - 4.
-Sexual Harassment: Unwelcome conduct of a sexual nature is prohibited when: submission to such conduct is made either explicitly or implicitly a term or condition of an individual's employment or education; and/or submission to, or rejection of, such conduct by an individual is used as a basis for academic or employment decisions affecting that individual; and/or such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creating a sexually intimidating, hostile, or offensive employment, educational, or living environment.
-Examples of sexual harassment may include, but are not limited to: repeatedly pressuring another person for sexual activity; making sexist remarks about an individual's clothing, body or sexual activities; unnecessary touching, patting or pinching another person; demanding sex from a subordinate while making threats concerning the student's grade; electronically transmitting derogatory, demeaning or pornographic materials; posting explicit sexual pictures on an exterior office door or on a computer monitor; and sexually assaulting another person. - Acquaintance Rape: Sexual intercourse undertaken by a friend or acquaintance without the consent of the victim.
+Rape (Massachusetts General Laws3): Sexual intercourse or unnatural sexual intercourse by a person with another person who is compelled to submit by force and against his will or by threat of bodily injury, or sexual intercourse or unnatural sexual intercourse with a child under sixteen years of age.

+4. Sexual Harassment3:

+- a.
+An employee of the University conditioning the provision of an aid, benefit, or service of the University on an individual's participation in unwelcome sexual conduct; or, - b.
+Unwelcome conduct determined by a reasonable person to be so severe, pervasive, and objectively offensive that it effectively denies a person equal access to the University's education program or activity. - 5.
+Acquaintance Rape: Sexual intercourse undertaken by a friend or acquaintance without the consent of the victim.
 Acquaintance rape occurs when a person is forced to have sexual intercourse over his or her objections or as a result of threats, physical restraints, or physical violence. - 6.
 Indecent Assault and Battery: Any unwanted sexual contact; including but not limited to, unwanted touching, kissing, or fondling of any body part of a person.